GuyLevy2/Software-Project-Final-Project/README.md

 # TODO

-- fix spk
 - read code for comments
 - efficiency
 - read forum for new instructions as mentioned in whatsapp

-TODO 2 (liad)
-Free allocated memory in cases of detected errors during the run of the programm?
+- check edge cases
+- check freeing in case of errors (c main is good, left only module)